rafasoares/cancancan-wiki/Ability-Precedence.md

-The ability rules are interpreted from bottom to top.
+The ability rules further down in a file will override a previous one.
 For example, let's say we want the user to be able to do everything to projects except destroy them.
 This is the correct way.

 ```ruby
 can :manage, Project